fleetdm/fleet/articles/mdm-migration.md

 If a device is not available in ABM and has Activation Lock enabled, we recommend asking the end user to follow these instructions to disable Activation Lock before migrating the device to Fleet: https://support.apple.com/en-us/HT208987.

-This is because if the Activation Lock is enabled, you will need the Activation Lock bypass code to successfully wipe and reuse the Mac.
+If the Activation Lock is enabled, you will need the Activation Lock bypass code to wipe and reuse the Mac successfully.

 However, Activation Lock bypass codes can only be retrieved from the Mac up to 30 days after the device is enrolled.
 This means that when migrating from your old MDM solution, it’s likely that you’ll be unable to retrieve the Activation Lock bypass code.